cyrtolat/laravel-money/README.md

 The following updates will be implemented:

-- [ ] adding cryptocurrencies by default
+- [ ] To add cryptocurrencies by default
-- [ ] currency exchanger with the ability to write drivers
+- [ ] To add currency exchanger with the ability to write drivers
-- [ ] validation rules
+- [ ] To add validation rules

 ## Changelog